Scroll Top

 Restriction of processing (Art.
 18)

-The data subject has the right to obtain the restriction of processing, where:
+You have the right to obtain the restriction of processing, where:

 Right to object (Art.
 21)